Last updated: June 20, 2026

 Documents and information to gather

 You can often start an application before you have every paper, but missing proof can slow a decision.
-Keep copies or photos in a safe place if you can.
+Keep copies or clear photos in a safe place if you can.
+The ASMOM documents checklist can help you build one folder.

 | Item | Why it helps | Examples |